-The procedure is noninvasive and involves the injection of a radiotracer, or drug that emits radioactivity, into the patient.
-Because the radiotracer accumulates differently in different kinds of tissue, it can help physicians determine whether cancer could be present, thus helping determine whether a biopsy or additional follow-up is necessary.
+This exam is noninvasive.
+It uses an injection of a radiotracer, a drug that emits radioactivity.
+The radiotracer accumulates differently in different kinds of tissue.
+This can help your doctor determine whether cancer could be present.
+It also helps your doctor to determine whether a biopsy or additional follow-up is necessary.

 After injection, the radiotracer eventually accumulates in the breast, where it gives off energy in the form of gamma rays.
 This energy is detected by a device called a gamma camera.
-The camera works with a computer to measure the amount of radiotracer absorbed by the body and to produce special pictures offering details on both the structure and function of organs and tissues.
+The camera and a computer measure the amount of radiotracer absorbed by the body and produce pictures that detail organ and tissue structure and function.

 What are some common uses of the procedure?

-As a follow-up to physical breast exams, mammograms, and/or ultrasounds, scintimammography helps physicians determine whether a breast abnormality requires biopsy.
-The ability for BSGI to detect breast cancer is not decreased by dense breast tissue or breast implants.
+Doctors use scintimammography as a follow-up to physical breast exams, mammograms, and/or ultrasounds.
+It helps doctors decide whether a breast abnormality requires biopsy.
+Scintimammography can detect breast cancer even when dense breast tissue or breast implants are present.

-Scintimammography is not a primary screening tool nor does it replace mammography.
-Some physicians have used it as an additional screening option in women who are at a higher risk for breast cancer but cannot undergo MRI screening.
+Scintimammography is not a primary screening tool.
+It does not replace mammography.
+Some doctors use it as an additional screening option in women who are at higher risk for breast cancer but cannot undergo an MRI.

 How should I prepare?